k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

     - Creating an [AI-based Training task](19_task_synthetic_data_generation.md#how-to-create-an-ai-training-task), i.e., the **Destination of test data** in the Target component is set to **AI training**.

-    - The task's selection method is **Predefined entity list**.
+    - The entity selection method is **Predefined entity list**.

 ## Synthetic Entities - Load all Generated Entities of a Selected Data Generation Execution

-The Subset form displays all available rule-based/AI-based data generation executions.
-Select an execution to load its generated entities to the target environment:
+The Subset form (below) displays all available rule-based/AI-based data generation executions.
+Select an execution to load its generated entities into the target environment:

 ![load generation](images/task_load_generation_execution.png)

 ## Select and Load Data Snapshot (version) Task

-When the **Policy for Fetching data** in the [Source component](14b_task_source_component_entities.md) is set to **Selected snapshot (version)**, you need to select a data snapshot (version) to be loaded to the target environment.
-The Subset form (below) displays a list of available data snapshots (versions) that can be selected and reloaded to the target environment.
+When the **Policy for Fetching data** in the [Source component](14b_task_source_component_entities.md) is set to **Selected snapshot (version)**, a data snapshot (version) must be selected to be loaded into the target environment.
+The Subset form (below) displays a list of available data snapshots (versions) that can be selected and reloaded into the target environment.
 By default, the TDM Portal displays a list of the data versions created during the last month.
 To set a different period, edit the **From date** and **To date** settings.

 The following options are available: